GSA/project-open-data-dashboard/documentation/main.md

 <span id="edi_progress_evaluation"></span>
 #####Percentage growth in records since last quarter
-This is calculated by subtracting the last quater's EDI count of data sets from the current quarter's EDI count of data sets, then divided by last quarter's EDI count of data sets, then multipied by 100 in order to get the percentage `([(Qb - Qa) / Qa] * 100)` *(Quantitative)*
+This is calculated by subtracting the last quarter's EDI count of data sets from the current quarter's EDI count of data sets, then divided by last quarter's EDI count of data sets, then multiplied by 100 in order to get the percentage `([(Qb - Qa) / Qa] * 100)` *(Quantitative)*

 <span id="edi_schedule_risk"></span>
 #####Schedule Risk for Nov 30, 2014